No. 9 Tennessee tops No. 5 Kentucky, reaches SEC final again

 AP Sports Writer

-The Wildcats (26-7) had been penciled into a top seed, but losing to Tennessee twice in three meetings could flip the script.
-Chandler, Ziegler and Josiah-Jordan James helped author the changes.

-Chandler, a freshman guard from Memphis, made 8 of 16 shots and seemingly had an answer every time third-seeded Kentucky looked like it would make a run in front of a pro-Big Blue crowd inside packed Amalie Arena.
-Chandler added three rebounds, two assists and a steal.

-Still, the Cats kept coming and used a couple huge turnovers in the waning seconds to close within 65-62.

-But the Wildcats missed four 3-pointers in the final minute, with Keion Brooks, Kellan Grady, TyTy Washington and Sahvir Wheeler all misfiring.
+Still, the Cats kept coming and forced two turnovers in the waning seconds to close within 65-62.
+But they missed four 3s in the final minute, with Keion Brooks, Grady, Washington and Sahvir Wheeler all misfiring.
 It was a fitting end to a frustrating day for the Wildcats.

-Brooks led the way for Kentucky, finishing with 19 points.
+Brooks led the way for Kentucky, ending up with 19 points.
 Washington had 17, and Wheeler 10.

+The Wildcats had been penciled into a top seed in the NCAA field, but losing to Tennessee twice in three meetings could flip the script.
+Chandler, Ziegler and Josiah-Jordan James helped author the changes.

+Chandler made 8 of 16 shots and seemingly had an answer every time third-seeded Kentucky looked like it would make a run in front of a pro-Big Blue crowd inside packed Amalie Arena.

+“Coach Barnes has great trust in me and knows I’m going to deliver the ball to my teammates or find a great shot to get the ball,” Chandler said.

-Oscar Tshiebwe had 13 points and 11 rebounds to notch his 15th consecutive double-double and 27th of the season, breaking the single-season mark set by Kentucky great Dan Issel in 1969-70.
+Tshiebwe had 13 points and 11 rebounds to notch his 15th consecutive double-double and 27th of the season, breaking the single-season mark set by Kentucky great Dan Issel in 1969-70.
+Tshiebwe played just 8 minutes in the first half because of foul trouble and fouled out with 3:37 to play.

-Tshiebwe was saddled with foul trouble in the first half and ineffective with Kentucky chasing points.
-Uros Plavsic defended him better than most in the paint.
+“This was kind of an off-day for us,” Tshiebwe said.
+“We didn’t really make a shot.
+We still have our confidence, and we’re going to be ready next week.”

 CAL’S MILESTONE